[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 Why Do People Like Pain?

 I can’t give you a comprehensive answer to this question, because sexual masochists are all unique people who enjoy pain in different ways and for different reasons.
-With that said, here are a few of the main reasons I’ve encountered.
+With that said, here are a few of the main reasons I’ve encountered why some people find pain sexually arousing.

 They Enjoy a Challenge

-Some people enjoy light pain play, staying well inside their comfortable tolerance level.
+Some people like light pain play, staying well inside their comfortable level of tolerance.
 Others prefer to push their boundaries.
 For these players, the challenge can sometimes be the point.
 It can give them an endorphin rush and a sense of accomplishment.

 Some say that an intense pain play scene is a bit like pushing yourself through the last half-mile of a particularly intense run, only a lot more fun.
 (I fucking hate running.
 Kink over marathons any day, thanks!)